Skip to main content

 How a Student Defense Attorney Can Help

 University disciplinary hearings are very different from criminal court cases.
-Your student isn’t in any legal trouble with their university – the school administration doesn’t have the power to fine them or put them in prison.
+Your student isn’t in any legal trouble with their university since the school administration doesn’t have the power to fine them or put them in prison.

 However, the consequences can still be very serious, and it’s important that your student’s rights are protected throughout the disciplinary process.
+Here are ways on how our DC Student Defense attorneys can help:

-Student defense attorneys can help you and your student go over the university’s materials, prepare any documentation or statements, and prevent your student from saying or doing something incriminating.
+4. Protect Against Self-Incrimination: Our student defense attorneys can prevent your student from saying or doing something incriminating.

-Contact a Student Defense Attorney in DC Today
+Contact Our Student Defense Attorneys Today

 Shan Wu